Skip to main content

 How does invoice finance work?

-1. You deliver goods/services and raise an invoice
+1. You deliver goods or services and issue an invoice on credit terms.

 What are Working Capital Loans?

-Quick Answer: Working capital loans provide a lump sum of cash (usually $5K-$500K) to fund day-to-day business operations and cash flow gaps.
+Quick answer: Working capital loans provide a fixed lump sum to fund day-to-day operations and cash flow gaps.
+Loan size scales with your serviceability and security profile — confirm caps with each lender.

 How do working capital loans work?